ateeqdev/web3_of_the_day/README.md

 I'm learning blockchain and journal a subset of what I learned in a day here

+#### March 4, 2022 (Day 60): Solidity: Override Parent's Function
+Parent functions can be overridden by child contracts using virtual keyword
+If a contract is extending and being extended at the same time, it's function can override and be overridden at the same time using both virtual and override keywords

 #### March 3, 2022 (Day 59): Solidity: Re-entry Attack

 Here's how it goes: